calculated-finance/calc-rs-osmosis/contracts/dca/README.md

   - create a fin limit order for the submitted `swap_amount` and `target_price`
   - save a fin limit order trigger with the generated `order_idx` from fin

+#### Assertions

+- all vaults should be created with a price trigger or a time trigger
+- all vaults should be created in the scheduled status
+- all vaults should be created with a balance > 0

 ### Execute Trigger

 Execute trigger accepts a trigger_id.
 For DCA vaults, the `trigger_id` is equal to the vault `id`.
 An off chain scheduler obtains `trigger_id`s for triggers that are ready to be executed via FIN and the `GetTriggerIdByFinLimitOrderIdx` query for price triggers, and via the `GetTimeTriggerIds` query for time triggers.